Cyprus: Infrastructure

 Cyprus is one of only three EU nations in which vehicles drive on the left-hand side of the road, a remnant of British rule.
 A series of motorways runs along the coast from Paphos to Ayia Napa, with two motorways running inland to Nicosia, one from Limassol and one from Larnaca.

 Per capita private car ownership is the 29th-highest in the world.
 There were approximately 344,000 privately owned vehicles, and a total of 517,000 registered motor vehicles in the Republic of Cyprus in 2006.
 In 2006, plans were announced to improve and expand bus services and other public transport throughout Cyprus, with the financial backing of the European Union Development Bank.
 In 2010 the new bus network was implemented.

 Cyprus has two international airports in the government-controlled areas, the busier one being in Larnaca and the other in Paphos.
 The Ercan International Airport is the only active one in the non-government-controlled areas, but all international flights there must have a stopover in Turkey.

 The main harbours of the island are Limassol and Larnaca, which serve cargo, passenger and cruise ships.

+Cyprus has no active railroads.
+The country's only railway, the Cyprus Government Railway, operated between 1905 and 1951 but was closed down as it never achieved profitability.
+In the 2020s, industry and government representatives, including Unife and the European transport comissioner Apostolos Tzitzikostas, advocated for the construction of a new train line connecting Cyprus' major cities and airports.

 Cyta, the state-owned telecommunications company, manages most telecommunications and Internet connections on the island.
 However, following deregulation of the sector, a few private telecommunications companies emerged, including epic, Cablenet, OTEnet Telecom, Omega Telecom and PrimeTel.
 In the non-government-controlled areas of Cyprus, two different companies administer the mobile phone network: Turkcell and KKTC Telsim.